The 5 C's of successful relationships

-The first element is that of communication.
-Misunderstanding is normally a major part in the breakdown of any relationship, and communication is the way to reduce the likelihood of it happening.
+1. Communication.
+Misunderstanding is normally a major part in the breakdown of any relationship, and communication is the way to reduce the likelihood of this happening.

-Secondly, compromise.
-At some point one or other partner is going to have to give way and concede on what they would prefer.
-And some times, both partners will have to give way.
-If one or other insists on having their own way, there will be problems which may well result in a breakdown of the relationship.
+2. Compromise.
+At some point one or other partner is going to have to give up or negotiate on what they would prefer.
+And sometimes, both partners will have to give up something they love eg smoking.
+If one or other insists on having their own way, problems of anger or jealousy can arise which may result in a breakdown of the relationship.

-Thirdly, commitment.
-We all know what it is like to not want to do something, but having made a commitment we hold to our word.
+3. Commitment.
+We all know what it’s like to dislike certain activities, but having made a commitment we keep our word.
 Couple relationships are no exception.
 There will undoubtedly be times when we don’t ‘feel’ like making an effort – but will do so.
-And generally (though not always!) the more we give the more we receive!
+And generally (though not always) the more we give the more we receive.

-Fourthly, celebration.
-One vital way of keeping a relationship alive is to celebrate it; share an activity together – seek to enjoy life and play together.
-This element becomes increasingly hard to achieve as the children start coming – but the best thing parents can give their children is a healthy stable relationship.
+4. Celebration.
+One vital way of keeping a relationship alive is to celebrate it: share an activity together, seek to enjoy life and play together.
+This element becomes increasingly hard to achieve particularly when having children, but the best thing parents can give their children is a healthy stable relationship.

-Finally, choice.
-Day by day, we make choices – and our relating to others is no exception.
+5. Choice.
+Day by day, we make choices.
 We can choose to invest time in someone, or to neglect and turn away from them; we can choose to put our partner or spouse first or to look only to our own interests; we can choose to clarify any apparent misunderstanding or to stubbornly refuse to talk it through.

 Any relationship, however good, has the potential to fall apart and go wrong.
 It takes determination and commitment to make it work.
-I am not advocating that partners totally subjugate themselves to one another so that they totally lose their identity.
-There has to be a healthy self-care if one is to have the energy to give of one’s self.
-But there should also be a healthy give and take in the ebb and flow of relating.
+It’s important for partners to stay true to themselves, there has to be a healthy self-care if one is to have the energy to give of one’s self.
+But there should also be a healthy give and take in the success of a relationship.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.